-By 8:20 am, the incremental shadow exits the Broadway Mall between West 65th and West 66th Street to the North.
-It covers an extremely narrow sliver of the Broadway Mall between West 65th and West 66th Streets and is not easily visible at this scale.
+By 8:06 am, the maximum extent of the incremental shadow on this sunlight-sensitive resource is reached.
+It covers an extremely narrow sliver of both Richard Tucker Park and the Broadway Mall between West 65th and West 66th Streets.
+The incremental shadow and the entry and exit times are not easily visible at this scale.